(Originally posted here, with slight modifications)

 -

-“blocks the calling thread until the asynchronous operation is complete”.
-However, it doesn’t cause performance degradation in our scenario as we haveawait
+Result“blocks the calling thread until the asynchronous operation is complete”.
+However, it doesn’t cause performance degradation in our scenario as we haveawait-ed for the tasks to complete.
+Therefore,waffleTask.Result,coffeeTask.ResultanddownloadCameraAppTask.Resultwill return a value immediately. -

 Related to the above, use

-judiciously so that the thread does not get blocked. -
+ResultandWait()judiciously so that the thread does not get blocked. -

 Use

-if you want the task to complete when any of the supplied tasks have completed. -
+WhenAnyif you want the task to complete when any of the supplied tasks have completed. -

 Favor asynchronous API (

-) over synchronous API (WaitAny
+WhenAny,WhenAll) over synchronous API (WaitAny,WaitAll).

 Good to Know